Ensure your CV format is structured to best highlight your unique experience and life situation.

 Solving puzzles | Volunteering | Reading political books

-How to write a UK civil service CV
+How to write a civil service CV

 Before you begin writing, make sure you know how to write a CV in a way that best emphasises your strengths.